-The term ‘section 1031 tax exchange’ found its way into the volatile real estate tax code in 1921.
+The term ‘1031 tax exchange’ found its way into the volatile real estate tax code in 1921.
 Since then, it has remained a pertinent issue in real estate investment talks.
 Some people have utilized it to their benefit while others fear using it, probably because they are not fully aware of what it entails and how they can go about it.
-In this article, we are going to shed some light on what a 1031 tax exchange is and the various factors that affect how you should use it.
+In this article, we are going to shed some light on the 1031 exchange process and the various factors that affect how you should use it.

 What is a Section 1031 Tax Exchange?